chelsealuo/Interactive-Lab-Hub/Lab 1/README.md

 **What concerns or opportunitities are influencing the way you've designed the device to look?**

-Thermometer would look like -- using the familiar mental image of a thermometer, the look of the device attempts to convey its usage.
-Since it is a floating device, there is no concern with protection.
-It is important that the light on the device needs to be big enough to attract attention.
+The device is designed to somewhat resemble a thermometer -- using the familiar mental image of a thermometer, the look of the device attempts to convey its usage to the user.
+Since the device might be taken outdoors, it needs a relatively solid structural build.
+It is also important that the light on the device needs to be big enough to attract attention.

 ## Part F. Record